-CAUTION: The model number FGR09 has a maximum transmitted output power of 955mW.
+CAUTION: The model numbers DGR09 and DGR-115 have maximum transmitted output power of 955mW and 1 Watt, respectively.
 It is required that the transmit antenna be kept at least 23 cm away from nearby persons to satisfy FCC RF exposure requirements.